 You can call me Tony.
 My last name is pronounced l-ay and is spelled with ONLY ONE ‘e.’

-Outside of academics, I try to stay active and enjoy hiking, camping, trail running, and mountain biking.
+Outside of academics, I try to stay active and enjoy hiking, camping, rock climbing, and mountain biking.
 I am a proud owner of a bicolored beagle named Lily pictured with me above.

 I am a Vietnamese-American born to first-generation immigrants and raised in the Carolinas.